Kythera-Pather/FlashCardApp/README.md

 2. Personalized user interaction

-3. Instant feedback and score tracking
+3. Instant feedback (Ethier congratulating or motivating the use to do better) and score tracking

-4. A review feature for reflection and learning
+4. A review feature (Showing the users answers compared to the correct one) for reflection and learning

 Whether you're preparing for a test or simply love trivia, this app makes learning fun and effective.